 PhD scholarships for Industrial collaborative PhD projects

-The Radiation Detection Doctoral Network ‘RADnet’ is a new collaborative doctoral training programme carrying out research and training in radiation detection and applications.
-The network is run by a consortium of the Universities of Surrey, Sussex and Royal Holloway, in collaboration with our industrial partners National Physical Laboratory, Kromek, Hilger Crystals, Ultra Energy and Rapiscan Systems.
-The network is also supported by the South East Physics Network (SEPnet)
+The Radiation Detection Doctoral Network ‘RADnet’ is a novel collaborative doctoral training programme carrying out research and training in radiation detection and applications.
+The network is run by the Universities of Surrey and Sussex in collaboration with our industrial partners National Physical Laboratory, Kromek, Hilger Crystals, and Rapiscan Systems.
+The network is supported by the South East Physics Network (SEPnet)

 Training and Research Opportunities

-Each RADnet student will benefit from close connections between their host University and their training companies.
-With two industry-leading companies associated with each research project, you will have outstanding opportunities for industrial placements, cross-network training events, and access to additional researcher opportunities through the SEPnet Graduate School and the NPL Postgraduate Institute.
+RADnet students benefit from close connections between their host University and their training companies.
+With two industry-leading companies associated with each research project, students have outstanding opportunities for industrial placements, cross-network training events, and access to additional researcher opportunities through the SEPnet Graduate School and the NPL Postgraduate Institute.
 RADnet PhD students will be uniquely equipped to carry out high quality doctoral research, and to deliver industry-relevant solutions for UK companies.

-PhD students will be based at their host University but will normally be expected to spend up to 3 months per year at either of their training companies.
-Your research project will be directed by a supervisory team consisting of your University supervisor plus your industrial supervisors.
+PhD students will be based at their host University, but will normally be expected to spend up to 3 months per year at either of their training companies.
+The research projects will be directed by a supervisory team consisting of the University supervisor plus your industrial supervisors.

 For further information about the scheme, as the PhD projects have now been filled, please contact Professor Paul Sellin, lead academic at the University of Surrey: email@example.com